-There are certain repairs that are the responsibility of the tenant to maintain and fix, and there are others which are the responsibility of your landlord.
-Below is a quick guide to who is responsible for some of the most common repairs.
+There are certain repairs that are the responsibility of the tenant to maintain and fix, and there are others which are the responsibility of the Council.
+On the next page is a quick guide setting out who is responsible for some of the most common repairs.
 If you are not sure whose responsibility it is, please call and discuss the issue with the repairs team.